 There are over 4,000 colleges in the United States alone and thousands more around the world.
-Creating your ideal college list can be daunting, especially during the pandemic.
+Creating your ideal college list can be daunting.

 Follow these guidelines and discover what colleges may be the best fit for you.